Maui County Trustee Deed Form

 Are these forms guaranteed to be recordable in Maui County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Maui County that you need to transfer you would only need to order our forms once for all of your properties in Maui County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Maui County you only need to order once.

 Unlike other instruments of conveyance, which are named for the warranties of title they contain, the trustee's deed is named after the person executing the deed.
 Trustees use a trustee's deed to transfer real property out of a trust.
 A trustee's deed for use in trust administration is different from a trustee's deed upon sale, used after foreclosure of real property under a deed of trust.